7 Royal Icing Mistakes and How To Fix Them

 Bunny dimples!

-This one is frustrating because these usually appear after your icing has dried.
-So why does this happen?
-Let’s do more royal icing troubleshooting!
-Yay!
+This one is frustrating because dimples/carters usually appear after royal icing has dried.

-Skimping on the icing can cause craters because when you try to get away with using less icing, the surface won’t be even.
+This one is important!
+Skimping on the icing can also cause craters because when you try to get away with using less icing, the surface won’t be even.
 Don’t skimp!

 #6 Layer Your Icing Correctly

-This tip requires you to think ahead about your cookie design.
-For example, let’s say you want to make lightning bugs in a jar cookies as shown below.
+This requires you to think ahead about your cookie design.
+For example, let’s use the lightning bugs in a jar cookies in the image above.
 There are multiple layers and design techniques that you must do in the correct order so the final cookie appears like lightning bugs are glowing in a jar.

 Let’s break this down.